ardunster/bme280/README.md

-# bme280
+# BME280

-A collection of scripts to interface with a BME280 sensor on a Raspberry Pi.
+This repo is home to my implementation of a continuous sensor read script for a BME280 sensor on a Raspberry Pi.
+I use the adafruit sensor driver to retrieve data, then output to a display.